ericmedvet/slides/2026-ucnc-tutorial-modular-er/main.md

 ---

-### Results: bodies optimized for criticality are adaptable!!!
+### Results: bodies optimized for criticality are adaptable!

 .cols[
 .c30.center[